April 29, 2025

 Step 4.
 Export your cropped video

-How to crop an iPhone video with Descript
+How to crop a video on iPhone using Descript

 Descript is an all-in-one audio and video editing hub that offers a simple, user-friendly editor with a wide range of features for creating, editing, and cropping videos in seconds.